The Founding/Fisher Era 1856 -1880

 The Cigar Divan was located in Main Road, with Mr.Henry Brun as the recorded owner of the shop.
-A Cigar Divan was a British invention, a mixture of a shop, where cigars were sold, and a club/cafe type of establishment where customers were offered a stimulating atmosphere to smoke their cigars, have a drink at the same time, and socialise.
-In England, chess playing-facilities often were provided to ‘Cigar Divans’ in order to entice customers to stay longer, and thereby spend more money.
+A Cigar Divan was a British invention, a mixture of a shop, where cigars were sold, and a club/cafe type of establishment where customers were offered a stimulating atmosphere to smoke their cigars, have a drink and socialise.
+In England, chess playing-facilities often were provided by ‘Cigar Divans’ in order to entice customers to stay longer, thereby spending more money.

-To give an idea how Ballarat looked like at the time of the first Chess Club, the attached photograph shows Ballarat at the junction of Maid Road, Sturt Street and Bridge Street in 1857.
+To give an idea how Ballarat looked like at the time of the first Chess Club, the attached photograph shows Ballarat at the junction of Main Road, Sturt Street and Bridge Street in 1857.
 It also refers to Henry Brun, ‘our first landlord’, and his new hotel.
-To make the picture more complete, it would be nice to solve the puzzle of where exactly the original Cigar Divan, alias the first Ballarat Chess Club, was located.
+To make the picture more complete, it would be nice to solve the puzzle of where exactly the original Cigar Divan, alias the first Ballarat Chess Club, had been located in 1856.

 The Ballarat Times 18th June 1856